A brief write-up of Moments of Truth: A Photographer’s Experience at Kent State, 1970. (Kent State University Press: 2019 ($34.95).

 Canfora also misrepresented my credentials, suggesting that I was just a Hollywood tour guide.
 A more honest individual would have acknowledged that I am actually an author, editor, and publisher of books and databases, not someone who rides around Hollywood giving tours on buses.

-His claim that a long-forgotten roommate from 40 years ago "exposed" me (for what I have no idea) is also pure fabrication on his part.
-And while he wants you to believe I am a frustrated wannabe author, that is a mighty silly argument considering that Four Dead in Ohio was published 25 years ago and I have gone on to write and/or edit four others.
+Canfora also wants you to believe that I am a frustrated wannabe writer.
+That is a mighty silly argument considering that Four Dead in Ohio was published two and a half decades ago, and I have gone on to write and/or edit three other books.

 While Canfora dismisses my book as "lame" (his one-word review), critics who are not personally threatened by my work gave me reviews most authors would love to have.
 The Cleveland Plain Dealer thought I did "an excellent job piecing together the events that culminated in the killings and the subsequent cover-ups" and that I put Kent State into historical perspective.
 The Detroit Free Press called the book "definitive" while Knight Newpapers called it "convincing, well documented and well researched."
 Paul Aron, the author of Unsolved Mysteries of American History, thought the book was balanced and thorough--"and as close to the last word as anyone has come so far."
 Choice magazine thought I brought "more clarity to this controversial historical tragedy than any other work to date."
 It even called the book "as entertaining as the best detective fiction and and as analytical and well documented as the best journalism or scholarship."